A FEW OF OUR FAVORITES

 The Kwiat Setting Engagement Ring with a Radiant Yellow Diamond and Pavé

-The Kwiat Setting Engagement Ring with a Radiant Diamond
+The Kwiat Setting Engagement Ring with a Kwiat Radiant Cut Diamond

 The Kwiat Setting Radiant Cut Diamond Engagement Ring with a Vintage Style Diamond Halo